Smartling/SmartlingHelp/_articles/secret-editing-guide/editing-guide.md

 ~~~

 You can edit the front matter for any page directly in Jekyll's code editor.
 Be mindful of formatting.
 The most common cause of a failed Jekyll build is incorrect formatting in the Front Matter of a document.
 If there is an error, you'll get an error message stating the document and line/column coordinates for the error, so they're not hard to fix.

+## Liquid templating language

+If you get into editing the templates in the /_includes and /_layouts folders, you will need to know a little bit of Liquid templating.
+The syntax is pretty simple, see the [Jekyll Docs](https://jekyllrb.com/docs/home/) for info.
+This [cheat sheet](http://cheat.markdunkley.com/) is a useful reference too.

 ## Table of Contents for articles